henrymarsom/henrymarsom.github.io/projects.md

         <div class="project-content">
           <h3>Computed Axial Lithography (CAL) Lab</h3>
           <p>
-            On OpenCal team, working to make CAL open source.
+            Working to make CAL open source on OpenCAL.
 Focusing on vial design and rotation mechanism.
 CLICK to see a collection of my most notable contributions.
           </p>

           <p class="project-tools">